Ads are being blocked

 This is the fourth episode in a six-part series called Conflict, by the Brooklyn-based cinematic documentary and narrative video production company redfitz.
 Each episode explores the testimonies of professional conflict photographers and looks at how they engage with and seek to understand their subject matter.
 Original music was composed by Reza Safinia.
-Connect with the photographers and watch the complete series from redfitz at thisisconflict.com.
+Connect with the photographers and watch the complete series from redfitz at thisisconflict.com or stream on Netflix.

 Author: Jaclyn Skurie